W. Claude Jones

 William Claude Jones (c.
-1815 – March 3, 1884) was an American politician, poet, fabulist, and "pursuer of nubile females".
+1815 – March 3, 1884) was an American politician, poet, fabulist, and "pursuer of nubile females," including several teen brides.
 Among his accomplishments, he was a member of the Missouri and Arizona Territorial legislatures, United States Attorney for New Mexico Territory, and a member of the Hawaiian privy council.

 Missouri

 Details of Jones' birth are uncertain but he appears to have been born around 1815, possibly near Mobile, Alabama.
 During his lifetime, Jones is known to have given five different locations for his birth including a claim, made while he was living in the New Mexico Territory, that he had been born to an American consul in Catalonia, Spain.
 There is, however, no record of a U.S. diplomat stationed at any Spanish speaking post around the time of Jones' birth.
 Details of his education are equally unclear but it is known that he was a highly literate writer.
 In addition to English, Jones was also fluent and literate in Spanish.

 During the Second Seminole War, Jones enlisted as a private in a six-month company from northwestern Missouri.
 He would later claim that he served with a courtesy rank of lieutenant as a commissary officer.
 His claim was substantiated by an act of the 33rd Congress (S.B.
 250) dated July 27, 1854.
 His service during the war led to his introduction to politics.
 Beginning in late 1838, Jones served as clerk for a legislative committee established by the Missouri General Assembly designed to look into improper use of troops from the state during the war.
 After completion of this task, Jones began practicing law in Carrollton, Missouri.
 He also became a colonel in the local militia, seeing limited service related to the aftermath of the 1838 Mormon War.